East Side assessor & market data

 Investors active in East Side often also work in South Chicago, South Deering, Hegewisch.

-East Side investor financing FAQ
+East Side investor FAQ

 Yes.
 East Side is a regularly-served market for investor financing lending.
 Most national hard money and private money lenders that operate in Chicago will quote on properties here.
 Specific underwriting depends on the deal — purchase price, after-repair value, rehab budget, and your investor experience.
 Typical max LTV runs up to 80% of ARV.